 Program Snapshot

-The goal of the SCGE program is to accelerate the development of genome editing therapies into clinic.
+The goal of the SCGE program is to accelerate the development of genome editing therapies into the clinic.
 For Phase 2, there are four program initiatives:

 1. Developing technologies and assays for safety and efficacy studies